robotics-88/.github/profile/README.md

 ## Hi there 👋

-Robotics88 is on a mission to improve the quality of life for all people, plants and animals with robotics.
+Robotics 88 is on a mission to improve the quality of life for all people, plants and animals with robotics.

 Our current project is UAVs for prescribed burn planning.